ULL-ESIT-PL/babel-learning/doc/standalone-parser-execution.md

 Node.js v21.2.0
 ```

-We can also running with the `--inspect-brk` flag to debug the parser:
+We can also run with the `--inspect-brk` flag to debug the parser:

 ```sh
 ➜  babel-parser git:(master) ✗ node --inspect-brk test/curry-function.cjs